Hold-Krykke-BA/Bachelor-Project/iac/README.md

 ```

 ### Planned execution
 Terraform allows the developer to plan their execution with `terraform plan`, of which the output can be seen in [docs/terraformplan.json](./docs/terraformplan.json).
+This ensures the developer performs the exact infrastructure changes they expect.

 ### Dependency Graph
 The dependency graph and references between resources creates a self-documenting infrastructure setup.
 A rendered SVG of the graph created in DOT format can be found in [docs/graph.svg](docs/graph.svg) and seen here: